someengineering/resoto.com/docs/reference/configuration/cloudprovider/aws.md

    :::note

-   If you do not wish to save the contents of your `credentials` file to Resoto's database, you can alternatively [mount the `~/.aws` directory to the `resotoworker` container](../../reference/configuration/worker#mounting-configuration-files-to-container-based-installations).
+   If you do not wish to save the contents of your `credentials` file to Resoto's database, you can alternatively [mount the `~/.aws` directory to the `resotoworker` container](../../configuration/worker#mounting-configuration-files-to-container-based-installations).

    :::

    :::info

-   This step is not necessary for [pip installs](../install-resoto/pip.md).
    Since Resoto is running on your local machine, it can access the `credentials` file directly at `~/.aws/credentials`.

    :::